-During the pre-trip inspection you must point out each item to the examiner and explain what problems you would look for on a cold vehicle.
-You must mention the main points listed in order to get credit for checking that item.
+During the vehicle inspection you must point out each item to the examiner and explain what problems you would look for on a cold vehicle.
+You must mention the main points listed (see Section 11 of this manual) in order to get credit for checking that item.
 You are not required to get under the vehicle or check fluids.

-Practice time may be assigned if the pre-trip inspection is failed.
-A \$20 testing fee will be charged on the third or subsequent attempt to pass the pre-trip inspection.
+Practice time may be assigned if the vehicle inspection is failed.
+A testing fee will be charged on the third or subsequent attempt to pass the vehicle inspection.
 Driver's training is required after a fourth road test is failed.